-4. Summary
+5. Summary

-We have successfully fabricated 4-channel driver and receiver ASIC arrays in the 130 nm process for use in the optical link upgrade.
-The receiver can properly decode the bi-phase marked input stream with low PIN current and the driver can operate a VCSEL up to ~5 Gb/s.
+We have successfully fabricated 4-channel driver and receiver ASIC arrays in the 130 nm CMOS process for use in the optical link upgrade.
+The receiver properly decodes the bi-phase marked input stream with low PIN current and the driver can operate a VCSEL up to ~5 Gb/s.
 The added functionalities are also successful, including redundancy to bypass a broken VCSEL or PIN channel, individual control of VCSEL current, and power-on reset circuit to set all VCSEL currents to a nominal value.
+The ASICs were irradiated to a dose of 46 Mrad with 24 GeV/c protons.
+The observed modest degradation is acceptable and the SEU rate is negligible.
+We plan to submit a 12-channel version incorporating the lesson learned from this submission.